Sirf.one

 • Pan-India delivery, local delivery, and export listings are all possible — check each listing or ask the seller directly.

 • Some sellers may restrict delivery to certain states, cities, or pincodes.
-These details should be mentioned in the listing or confirmed via WhatsApp.
+These details should be mentioned in the listing or confirmed through the listed contact details.

 • International shipping, if offered by a seller, is governed by export regulations and the seller's customs documentation.
 SIRF is not involved in customs clearance.